web-testing-software/icL/standard/README.md

    (**@var** = **value**, **@var2** : **int**) {}, the default values must be
    any, not just the last, the last default parameters can be skipped, to set default value for non last parameter use void sign, example: func (~, 3).
+ * [/] Add Stack.root to get root stack, in function it's the function stack.

 All approved changes will be applicated in Standard for icL RC 3.